Chocolate Peanut Butter Cupcakes are the bees’ knees! Don’t miss this incredible, classic combination in cake form.

 - 1 teaspoon pure vanilla extract (substitute almond extract for nuttier flavor)

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and peanut butter on medium speed until smooth.
+- Make the frosting.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and peanut butter on medium speed until smooth.

 - Use frosting at room temperature.
 It will keep for up to three days, or it can be stored in the refrigerator for up to 1 week.
 If refrigerated, it will need to warm up to room temperature and re-whipped before using.

-- Frost cake or cupcakes, and garnish with chocolate peanut butter candies.
+- Frost cupcakes.
+Decorate cupcakes with chocolate peanut butter candies.